 Anxiety has a big effect on our bodies, galvanising them into action - flight or fight (or freeze, if neither of those works).
 This means an increased heart rate, blood pressure, a surge of adrenalin etc. If we want to calm our anxiety, we need to calm our bodies, and mindfulness is a great way to do this.
 Here's a document that outlines some good ideas for using mindfulness to calm ourselves.

 There is also a wealth of free guided meditations to help relax us online - here and here.
+One of the most famous and best loved is the mountain meditation -a good example is here.

 I can't vouch for all the content on these, but these podcasts and progammes look helpful to reduce anxiety :